tupelobound/multinational-retail-data-centralisation/README.md

 By completing this project, I have built a pipeline for extracting the data from the various sources, transforming (cleaning) the data, and loading the data into a new Postgresql database hosted locally.
-Once extracted and loaded, further transformation of the data and database completed the schema.
+Once extracted and loaded, further transformation of the data and database was performed to complete the database schema.
 Finally, several SQL queries were written to enable users of the database to query the data and extract meaningful insights from it.

 ## Tools used